nerdingitout/serverless-sentiment/README.md

 ## Steps
 - Fork the GitHub repo
 - Create Cloudant Datavase on IBM Cloud
+- Login from the CLI
 - Install OpenShift Serverless Operator
-- Login to your OpenShift Cluster

 ## Fork the GitHub repo
 - First thing you need to do is fork the GitHub repository so you can make your own changes later.